Walter Travis: Golfing career

 In 1904, champion British golfer Harold Hilton described Travis: "In style, the American champion is essentially what may be termed a made golfer, for his is a style which by the wildest stretch of imagination could not be called ornate.
 Still, it boasts useful attributes; it is business-like and determined, and is one in which no energy is wasted.
 Like all golfers who really scored a success at the game, he keeps the right elbow well in to the right side, holding the hands very low, like Messrs.
 Hutchings, Fry and G. F. Smith—three of the best examples of golfers who have risen to eminence while lacking the advantage of playing the game in their youth.
 The swing of the club is not long—in fact, it might be termed a three-quarter swing—but it is sufficient to get a free action with the wrist, and although Mr. Travis does not obtain an abnormal carry, he nevertheless gets a long roll on the ball, and against the wind in particular he is beyond the average as a driver, especially as he appears to have mastered the art of the scientific hooking."

 Among his other major victories as an amateur golfer were the following: Three North and South Amateurs at Pinehurst, and four Metropolitan Golf Association Championships.
 When Travis won his fourth MGA Championship, in 1915, at the age of 53, he beat 28-year-old Jerome Travers in the final match.
-Just the year before, Travers had eliminated Travis in the semi-finals of the U.S. Amateur.
+Just the year before, Travers had eliminated Travis in the semifinals of the U.S. Amateur.
 With declining health diminishing his skills, Travis announced his retirement from competitive golf in 1916.

 Overall, "Travis competed in 17 consecutive U.S. Amateurs from 1898 to 1914, compiling a 45-14 record, earning medalist honors three consecutive years (1900-02), and losing to the eventual champion on five occasions.
 He competed in six U.S. Opens between 1902 and 1912 and was low amateur five times and tied for third low amateur the other."
 Travis placed second in the 1902 U.S. Open Championship.

 In the January 28, 1922 issue of The American Golfer, the following response was given to a query about "How many tournaments Mr. Travis has won, counting in every variety?":

 "Our opinion is that Mr. Travis has won more low gross, low net and open tourneys than any other living golfer.
 He was practically unbeatable for a stretch of six years from 1898 to 1904 during which time he played in double or triple the number of events entered by either John Ball or Chick Evans.
 A guess at the number of his trophies would place it over five hundred and perhaps nearer to a thousand.
 In 1901, Travis was national champion and in 1915 he was again the Metropolitan champion.
 His southern victories were numerous."